 As with any home, you are entitled to decline the opportunity to buy the KiwiBuild home up until such time as you sign an agreement with the seller regardless of the method of sale.

-Why do I have to live in my KiwiBuild home for three years?
+Why do I have to commit to living in my KiwiBuild home?

 Can I sell or rent my KiwiBuild home?

 You can have flatmates or boarders, but the home must remain your primary place of residence.
 If a buyer breaches this agreement, 30 percent of any rental income or capital gain may be returned to the Government.

 What if there is a significant change in my circumstances?

 If there is a significant change in your personal circumstances, you can apply to KiwiBuild for permission to sell or rent your home.

 This may include a change in family circumstances, the need to move for a job, or a sudden change in your financial situation.
 In these situations, you must seek prior approval from KiwiBuild to sell the home before the three year period is complete.